-Monitoring involved sampling with a 63 $\mu$ m plankton net at three sample sites to look for juvenile mussel veligers and spiny water flea in each lake sampled.
-In 2021, no mussels or spiny water flea were detected at Lacombe Lake.
+Monitoring for aquatic invasive species involved sampling with a 63 μm plankton net at three sample sites.
+This monitoring is designed to detect juvenile Dreissenid mussel veligers and spiny water flea.
+In 2022, no mussels or spiny water flea were detected at Lacombe Lake.